owlet42/kubeflow-docs/docs/install/auth.rst

 Introduction
 ------------

-The goal of Kubeflow integrate with VMware LDAP Server is that we can login Kubeflow using VMware employee LDAP account.
-As follow screenshots, choose 'Log in with OpenLDAP', input your VMware account, then you can log in Kubeflow successfully.
-When you log in Kubeflow, Kubeflow will create your own user profile automatically.
+The goal of vSphere Enterprise Kubeflow's integration with LDAP Server is that you can login to vSphere Enterprise Kubeflow using your LDAP account.
+As shown in the following screenshots, choose **Log in with OpenLDAP**, input your account name and password, then you can login to vSphere Enterprise Kubeflow successfully.
+When you login, it will create your own user profile automatically.

 .. image:: ../_static/operation-guide-auth-ldap-goal01.png
 .. image:: ../_static/operation-guide-auth-ldap-goal02.jpeg
 .. image:: ../_static/operation-guide-auth-ldap-goal03.png

 -------------------------
-Enable "Log in with LDAP"
+Enable *Log in with LDAP*
 -------------------------

 """"""""""""""""""""""
-Update Dex's configmap
+Update Dex's ConfigMap
 """"""""""""""""""""""

-Dex use a configmap for its configuration.
+Dex uses a ConfigMap for its configuration.

-You need to edit `Dex's configmap  <https://github.com/kubeflow/manifests/blob/master/common/dex/base/config-map.yaml>`__ to change the ``issuer`` to {public_ip}/dex and add LDAP connector.
+You need to edit `Dex's ConfigMap  <https://github.com/kubeflow/manifests/blob/master/common/dex/base/config-map.yaml>`__ to change the ``issuer`` to ``<public_ip>/dex`` and add LDAP connector.

 .. code-block:: shell